mumanchu/MPR121TouchSensor/README.md

 It has a 400kHz I2C interface, with addresses 0x5A, 0x5B, 0x5C and 0x5D, according to the ADDR pin connection.

-Many of the recent MPR121 chips are probably "clones" because NXP stopped manufacturing this chip in 2019, so they are 'not recommended for new designs'.
+Many of the recent MPR121 chips are probably clones because NXP stopped manufacturing this chip in 2019, so they are 'not recommended for new designs'.
 The chips I am using were about the cheapest on
 AliExpress, with no 'genuine chip' guarantee, but they all seem to work very well.
-NXP probably sold the chip design to another company.
+NXP probably licensed the chip design to another company.

 Full full details, read the commented source code in `MPR121TouchSensor.h`. \
 A complete example sketch will be added soon.